Developers Revitalize Older Buildings Through Adaptive Reuse

 Benefits to Developers, the Community and the Environment

 The benefits of adaptive reuse are multidimensional.
 There are immediate economic benefits to the developer and investors in the form of profit and appreciation, but significant tangible and intangible value accrues to the overall community as well.
-The natural environment also gains by the enhanced sustainability of renovated buildings.
+The natural environment can also gain by the enhanced sustainability of renovated buildings.

 Retrofitting older buildings tends to be much less expensive.
-The frame, the foundation aspects and much of the face of target structures are preserved, saving builders substantial amounts of money.
+The frame, the foundation aspects and much of the face of target structures are preserved, which can save builders substantial amounts of money.
 Resources that might have gone into tearing down an edifice can instead be directed into tangible improvements in amenities and efficiency.

 Neighborhoods and communities gain by being able to maintain an important sense of continuity and civic pride.
-When older buildings thrive, generations of residents are able to share and appreciate their common memories of a common landscape.
-Adaptive reuse avoids the negative connotations of "gentrification" while providing a large economic impact in the form of jobs and economic activity.
+When older buildings thrive, generations of residents are able to share and appreciate their common memories of a common landscape.3 Adaptive reuse can help avoid the negative connotations of "gentrification," when a neighborhood is transformed with high-value properties that push out the existing lower-income residents of an area, while providing a large economic impact in the form of jobs and economic activity.

-Another benefit not to be overlooked is the vast improvement in energy efficiency that comes with modernizing buildings and replacing inefficient heating and air conditioning infrastructure.
-Prior to the 1970s little heed was paid to environmental concerns in construction, and the science of sustainability is continually making strides.
-Put simply, rehabbing older buildings greatly diminishes their carbon footprint and improves the environment for everyone.
+Another benefit not to be overlooked is the vast improvement in energy efficiency4 that comes with modernizing buildings and replacing inefficient heating and air conditioning infrastructure,which also contributes to the ability to finance these projects.5 Put simply, rehabbing older buildings greatly diminishes their carbon footprint and improves the environment for everyone.

 Adaptive Reuse Is Here to Stay